ReconVillage/2017.reconvillage.org/docs/_posts/2017-07-07-using-phenotic-algorithms-to-increase-your-search.md

 ---
 # Abstract

-> In this talk I will give a brief introduction to phonetic algorithms and how they can apply to gathering recon and searching through social media data.
+> In this talk I will give a brief introduction to phonetic algorithms and how they can apply to searching through social media data and other domains.
 I will then demonstrate applying these techniques to a US Census dataset, and generate a searchable dataset capable of suggesting alternative spellings and pronunciations of names.
+I will finish by talking about how we can detect potentially malicious domains using these techniques.

 # Speaker Profile